-Final Examination: (35 %)

-♦ Two hours // based on both lectures and texts
+Final Examination : [35 %]

-- ♦ emphasizes broad issues, not the minutia of history - ♦ Date : during the time period set by the University Registrar - ◆ There are few secrets to success on an exam.
-But there are ways to struggle: - i.
-Trying to "catch up" at the last minute only creates substantial stress [I set the exam, not the textbook so going to class is an excellent means of gaining insights into potential exam issues] - ii.
-Memorizing "all data" is also ineffective.
+- ♦ Two hours - emphasizes broad issues, not the minutia of history - Date : during the time period set by the University Registrar

+There are few secrets to success on an exam.
+But there are ways to struggle:

+T Trying to "catch up" at the last minute only creates substantial stress [I set the exam, not the textbook - so going to class is an excellent means of gaining insights into exam issues]

+T Memorizing "all data" is also ineffective.
 History exams assess student understanding: do you know why events occurred, what events led up to/ followed from events?
 The degree of continuity and/or change?

-Tentative Lecture Topics:
+Lecture Topics :